jsravn/old-blog/_posts/2016-05-01-on-pairing.md

 # What doesn't kill you...

 I eventually got the hang of pairing and started to enjoy it.
-The first impression really stuck in my mind though.
+That first impression really stuck in my mind though.
 Pairing can be downright awful when done poorly.

 A few things went wrong that day.
 Pairing, as I understand it,